Zeather709/best-day-of-my-life/README.md

-The `carat` variable is \> 1 order of magnitude less than that of the `table` variable (and so close to 1 OOM smaller than `depth`), so we will go ahead and standardize all 3.
+The `carat` variable is \> 1 order of magnitude less than that of the `table` variable (and so close to 1 OOM smaller than `depth`), so we will go ahead and standardize table and depth.
+However this should occur after the data set has been split into the training and testing data sets.

 I think I have enough info for the next step…